 We have limited seating weekend Masses.
 Mass times are 4:00pm on Saturday evening and 8:00am on Sunday morning.
 Please call the parish office by 3:00pm on Fridays to ensure your seat and to help all who plan and assist at each Mass.
 Please use either the handicap or the front center doors for entry.

-Weekday Masses will be resuming.
-On Tuesday, July 7th we will be resuming our weekday Masses at Sacred Heart.
+Weekday Masses have resumed.
 Weekday Mass times at Sacred Heart are Tuesday, Thursday and Saturday mornings at 8:15am.
 (Wednesday and Friday weekday Masses will be held at St. Mary's Immaculate Conception church in Custer.)
 The pews will continue to be sanitized, and to minimize the cleaning we ask that during the weekday Masses that people sit in the front section pews before the walkthrough.
 Also, there is no need to register/ signup to attend a weekday Mass.

 Our church is open daily, Monday through Sunday, from 7:00am-5:00pm for private prayer.
 Please use either the handicap or the front east side door for entry.